SpaceVim/SpaceVim/docs/quick-start-guide.md

 ### Windows

-The easiest way is to download and run [install.cmd](../install.cmd).
+The easiest way is to download and run [install.cmd](../install.cmd) or install [SpaceVim manually](../faq.md#how-to-perform-manual-installation).
 The script installs or updates SpaceVim (if it exists) for Vim and Neovim.

 ## Run in docker